RetroNora/MERA_ELZAB_ComPan_8_16/README.md

 - 640 x 288 dots in graphics mode.

 ## KEYBOARD
 It uses a MERA 7946M-like keyboard.
-The KB interface consists of 8 data lines and STROBE signal.Keyboard is handled by 8255 on VIDEORAM1 board.
+The KB interface consists of 8 data lines and STROBE signal.
+Keyboard is handled by 8255 on VIDEORAM1 board.

 ## STORAGE
 ComPAN has Rockwell 6765 FDC and can use up to 4 5,25 inch FDDs.